-23 U.S. DOT, Surface Transportation Security: Vulnerabilities and Developing Solutions, n.d., n.p.
+&lt;sup>24 U.S. DOT, Surface Transportation Security: Vulnerabilities and Developing Solutions, n.d., n.p.

-24 "The Maritime Threat from Al Qaeda," Financial Times, October 20, 2003.
+&lt;sup>25 "The Maritime Threat from Al Qaeda," Financial Times, October 20, 2003.

-25 OECD, Ownership and Control of Ships, Maritime Transport Committee, March 2003, p.
+&lt;sup>26 OECD, Ownership and Control of Ships, Maritime Transport Committee, March 2003, p.
 5.

-26 See "15 Freighters Believed to Be Linked to al Qaeda," Washington Post, Dec.
+&lt;sup>27 See "15 Freighters Believed to Be Linked to al Qaeda," Washington Post, Dec.
 31, 2002, p.
 A1.
 Also, "Terrorism - Bin Laden Group Shipping Interests Probed," Lloyd's List, Sept.
 28, 2001.

-cargo.27 Unlike other cargo ships whose loading process occurs at the port and whose cargo is often owned by a single company, container ships carry cargo from hundreds of companies and the containers are loaded away from the port at individual company warehouses.
+Container Shipments.
+The complexity of the process for completing containerized shipments makes it more difficult to ensure the integrity of this type of cargo.
+Unlike other cargo ships whose loading process occurs at the port and whose cargo is often owned by a single company, container ships carry cargo from hundreds of companies and the containers are loaded away from the port at individual company warehouses.
 A typical single container shipment may involve a multitude of parties and generate 30 to 40 documents.
 A single container could also carry cargo for several customers, thus multiplying the number of parties and documents involved.
 The parties involved in a shipment usually include the exporter, the importer, a freight forwarder, a customs broker, a customs inspector, inland transportation provider(s) (which may include more than one trucker or railroad), the port operators, possibly a feeder ship, and the ocean carrier.
 Each transfer of the container from one party to the next is a point of vulnerability in the supply chain.
 The security of each transfer facility and the trustworthiness of each company is therefore critical in the overall security of the shipment.
 It is also important to keep in mind that not all U.S.bound containers arrive at U.S. ports.
-Half of the containers discharged at the Port of Montreal, for instance, move by truck or rail for cities in the northeastern or midwestern United States.28 Also, many containers that enter U.S. waters are bound for other nations.
+Half of the containers discharged at the Port of Montreal, for instance, move by truck or rail for cities in the northeastern or midwestern United States.
+Also, many containers that enter U.S. waters are bound for other nations.